shangan23/cloud-gcp/README.md

     - Predefined : Fine grained permission
     - Custom : presise set of permission.
 Policies can be applied on Project and Organization

+  Hierarchy:
-  Resources -> Projects -> Folders -> Organziation Nodes.
-IAM has primitive, predefined and custom roles.
-Primitive roles includes Owner,Editor,Viewer and Billing.
+    - Resources > Projects > Folders > Organziation Nodes.